-The crew ships will operate perhaps with less than 20 crew members, while others will have a requirement for considerably more.
-In general available accommodation will be limited to reflect the compliment required the flag State manning certifficate.
+Some ships will operate perhaps with less than 20 crew members, while others will have a requirement for considerably more.
+In general available accommodation will be limited to reflect the compliment required by the flag State's manning certificate.
 Also consequently, there is usually very limited additional accommodation or other facilities available for use by rescued personnel, who may frequently significantly outnumber the ship's own compliment.
 The difference in numbers between the ship's crew and the rescued personnel can lead to security concerns.